falconsmilie/phospy/README.md

 The example output directory under `examples/output/` shows the generated CSV files.

-`--max-unmatched-fraction` defaults to `0.0`, which means protein correction fails if the inner join would silently drop any phosphosite rows.
+`--max-unmatched-fraction` defaults to `0.0`.
+That means protein correction fails if the inner join would silently drop any phosphosite rows.
 Raise it only when you deliberately want to allow a bounded amount of row loss.

-## Install From Source
+## Working From Source

 Use an editable installation only when you want to work from a local checkout: